r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 |<a href="#Electromagnetic crystals"><h5 id="Electromagnetic crystals">![#000000](https://placehold.it/15/000000/000000?text=+)Electromagnetic crystals</h5></a> pH: 7 | N/A |  | Causes items upon the patient to sometimes short out, as well as causing a shock in the patient, if the residual charge between the crystals builds up to sufficient quantities | <ul><li>Metabolism_rate: 0.25u/s</li>   </ul>|

 # GENERAL REAGENTS

+These are other chemicals that usually have non-medicinal uses.
+Many of these can be useful in the manufacturing of grenades, but some can be quite dangerous.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|